beerad00/Capstone/README.md

 # Capstone

-The purpose of this application is for people to buy and sell products to each other freely.
+This site is based of craigslist where purpose of the application is for people to buy and sell products to each other.
+Every user can can perform crud (Create, Read, Update, and Delete) operations on their products.
-This application is similar to craiglist as there isn't much restriction on what you can buy or sell.
+This site has a tag system, where products can be tagged with labels and users can see related products with similar labels.
-The only diffrence is is every user is given rating from user who have purchased their product, so they're to a little accountablity while still maintaining privacy.
+One fault of craiglist is there not much safety when it comes to meeting with the seller, this application tries to circumvent that by providing anonymous reviews.
+The review are anonymous to provide privacy and safety of the reviewer.